-Our Admissions Policy (Click here for policies)
+Our Admissions Policy (Click here for policy)

 Langford Village Academy has an agreed admission number of 45 children in each year group.
 Children will be admitted into a Foundation Stage Class in the September following their fourth birthday.